kimtth/azure-openai-elastic-vector-llamaindex/README_all_in_one.md

 - [Enhancing Ultra High Resolution Remote Sensing Imagery Analysis with ImageRAG](https://arxiv.org/abs/2411.07688): Ultra High Resolution (UHR) remote sensing imagery, such as satellite imagery and medical imaging.
 [12 Nov 2024]
 - [Visual RAG over PDFs with Vespa](https://blog.vespa.ai/visual-rag-in-practice/): a demo showcasing Visual RAG over PDFs using ColPali embeddings in Vespa [git](https://github.com/vespa-engine/sample-apps/tree/master/visual-retrieval-colpali) [19 Nov 2024]
 - [Path-RAG: Knowledge-Guided Key Region Retrieval for Open-ended Pathology Visual Question Answering](https://arxiv.org/abs/2411.17073): Using HistoCartography to improve pathology image analysis and boost PathVQA-Open performance.
 [26 Nov 2024]
+- [VideoRAG](https://arxiv.org/abs/2501.05874): Not only does it retrieve relevant videos from a large video corpus, but it also integrates both the visual and textual elements of videos into the answer-generation process using Large Video Language Models (LVLMs).
+[10 Jan 2025]

 #### GraphRAG